Australia's Federation Guard: Uniforms

 Members of the Royal Australian Navy and Royal Australian Air Force posted to the unit perform their ceremonial duties in the standard ceremonial uniforms of their service as the variance between trades is minimal.
-A notable addition to the uniform is the white "Airman's Belt" worn by all Other Ranks.
+A notable addition to the uniform is the white "airman's belt" worn by all other ranks.

-For members of the Australian Army uniforms vary significantly between Corps with embellishments differing between silver, gold and black.
-All Corps have unique hat badges with some Corps having individual unit hat badges, for example the Royal Australian Armoured Corps.
+For members of the Australian Army uniforms vary significantly between corps with embellishments differing between silver, gold and black.
+All corps have unique hat badges with some corps having individual unit hat badges, for example the Royal Australian Armoured Corps.
 The Guard is considered a "non-corps posting" by the Australian Army and wears "non-corps" generic army embellishments for the sake of uniformity.
-These generic embellishments consist of miniature Rising Sun badges worn in place of Corps badges on the hat and collars, complemented by gold jacket buttons and rank insignia.
+These generic embellishments consist of miniature Rising Sun badges worn in place of corps badges on the hat and collars, complemented by gold jacket buttons and rank insignia.
 A generic tri-service colour patch is worn by all Army members of the AFG as the unit colour patch.

 A number of submissions have been made in relation to approving an official unit badge that would be worn on the hats of serving members but at this stage, none have been approved.
-An unofficial badge has been adopted by the unit and features the ADF tri-service crest in silver against a gold federation star.
+However, an approved unit badge has been adopted by the unit and features the ADF tri-service crest in silver against a gold federation star.